 Supporting people living with dementia, Alzheimer’s, and related disorders

-We care about the lives of those living with dementia, Alzheimer’s disease, and other related disorders.
+Resthaven understands the needs of those living with dementia, Alzheimer’s disease, and other related disorders.

-Most Resthaven sites offer secure, welcoming, specifically designed accommodation for people living with dementia.
-We also offer respite and support programs for people living with dementia.
-Our staff are trained in how best to support people living with memory loss and confusion and their family members.
+All Resthaven residential aged care homes offer secure, welcoming, specifically designed accommodation and respite and support programs for people living with dementia.
+Our staff are trained in how best to support people living with memory loss and confusion and to offer support to their family members.

 Not everyone with a cognitive or a mental disorder requires specialist mental health services.
 For many, their care needs can be met by community and personal resources, and the support of primary health care services.
 However, Resthaven is one of only a very few aged care providers in Australia to employ an advanced practice nurse, as well as a dementia educator, to provide specialist support to assist care staff when there are complex clinical and psychosocial needs.

-We demonstrate our commitment to best practice in dementia care by employing a Dementia Services Advisor to provide specific training to our highly trained staff.
+We demonstrate our commitment to best practice in dementia care by providing specific training for staff.